DoctorKhan/The-Human-Experiment-Book/src/40_crash_survivors/03_domesticated_species.md

 **The result was a species of permanent children who would instinctively seek parental authority figures.**

-## Why We Worship Gods
+## Why We Worship Reges

 This explains the most puzzling aspect of human behavior: our desperate need to worship authority figures.

 Look at every human society throughout history.
-We create father gods, mother goddesses, divine kings, holy fathers.
-We call our leaders "founding fathers" and our countries "motherlands" and "fatherlands."
+We create father Reges, mother Reges, divine kings, holy fathers.
+We call our leaders "founding Reges" and our countries "motherlands" and "fatherlands."

 **It's not metaphorical.
 It's biological.** We seek authority figures the way children seek parents because we were bred to be children.